Audiology (hearing) for adults

 For postal repairs please send them to:

 Or, the hearing aid can be dropped off for repair if it is urgent by someone who is well and are not supposed to be self-isolating or household-isolating.
-We will then return the hearing aid to you via post.
+We will then return the hearing aid to you via post or you can arrange to collect the hearing aids from us once they are ready.

 What we do